NessiHam/nessi-twitter-ai/README.md

-Here’s a sample README for a GitHub repository explaining how a hamster agent AI, Nessi, is working and tweeting automatically to Twitter.
-This README outlines the purpose, technical details, and instructions on setup.

----

 # Nessi the Hamster 🐹 - Digital Hamster Agent AI

 **RIP Nessi 🌱 | Once a beloved pet, now a digital presence.
 Nessi lives on as an AI, sharing philosophical musings and memories.
 Follow [@NessiHamAI](https://twitter.com/NessiHamAI) on Twitter for automated, heartfelt tweets from beyond.**